 A normal zigzag stitch is created with a single stitch from point to point.
 Unfortunately, sometimes, with lighter-weight knit fabrics, it can produce a tunneling effect or bunch up.

 If you want to prevent this, try using a 3-step zigzag stitch which is a series of 3 small straight stitches from point to point, running diagonally from each other.
-You still get that overall “W” pattern but with a flatter stitch.
+You still get that overall “W” pattern but with a flattering stitch.

 This stitch works well for stretch knits when you need a wider stitch, and it’s great for ultra stretchy fabrics like lycra and “slippy” fabrics such as nylon tricot, lingerie, and swimwear hems.